Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Bird--plant interactions in the Atlantic Forest

-In \cref{fig:app_trait_importance} we show the results of trait matching in our study.
-Figures \ref{fig:app_trait_importance}(a-b) show the values of the variable importance measure described in \cref{subsec:variable_importance} for bird and plant traits separately.
-Darker colors are used to indicate higher importance.
-We find that whether the species are endangered plays a minimal role in whether an interaction is possible.
-We identify a bird's body mass and a plant's fruit diameter as the most important traits in forming and detecting interactions among species.
-In \cref{fig:app_trait_importance}(c) we plot the posterior probabilities of interaction reordering the species in increasing values of body mass for birds and fruit diameter for plants.
-We see that high posterior probabilities are concentrated on the upper left triangle, whereas low posterior probabilities are concentrated on the bottom right triangle.
-Therefore, our model estimates show that small birds are less likely to interact with plants that produce large fruits, and large fruits are most often consumed by large birds.
-Interestingly, our model returns estimates that indicate such interactive relationships between traits which are in line with the current ecological literature \citep{Fenster2015quantifying, Bender2018morphological} without having to specify this multiplicative trend parametrically.
+Apart from understanding which pairs of species are interactive, ecologists are also interested in understanding the traits which make species interactions possible \citep{Garrard2013general, Bastazini2017untagling, Troscianko2017quantifying}.
+Figures \ref{fig:app_trait_importance}(a-b) show the variable importance metric described in \cref{subsec:variable_importance} for bird and plant traits.
+We identify a bird's body mass and a plant's fruit diameter as the most important continuous traits in forming interactions.
+In \cref{fig:app_trait_importance}(c) we plot the posterior probabilities of interaction reordering the species in increasing values of the two covariates.
+High posterior probabilities are concentrated on the upper left triangle, indicating that a given bird would interact with most plant species that are smaller than some threshold size, in line with the current ecological literature \citep{Fenster2015quantifying}.
+At the same time, there seems to be some preference for larger birds to not consume fruits that are too small, indicating a matching-size type of behavior for forming interactions.
+These results illustrate that our approach can identify complicated interactive relationships without having to specify these trends parametrically.

+We studied the overall importance of these traits and phylogenetic information using the cross-validation technique discussed in \cref{subsec:model_comparison}.
+For trait importance, we excluded each of the traits from the available information, separately, and for the phylogenetic information we set $\rho_\latB, \rho_\latP$ to 0 which forces the latent factors to not be phylogenetically structured a priori.
+Excluding bird mass or fruit diameter returned on average a median posterior probability of interaction for the held out pairs 3.17 and 3.06 times higher, respectively, than the corresponding value across all pairs, compared to 3.19 when all traits are included.
+Therefore, fruit diameter can be an important covariate to measure for predicting species interactions.
+When ignoring phylogenetic information the corresponding value was 1.66 illustrating that phylogenetic information is crucial for predicting missing interactions.